Frequently Asked Questions

 Only standardised code including unit tests and documentation is accepted and thoroughly tested by early adopter community users

 Using non disruptive shared tools and online tracker to optimise capacity and budgets, a lot gets done per well managed support hour and tasks are resolved very efficiently.
-Rates are similar to proprietary LIMS’ – save buy using public resources
+Rates are similar to proprietary LIMS’ – save by using public resources

 Best practice is a dedicated LIMS server running Debian or Ubuntu.
 On expandable VM hardware a light specification can be used to start on, 2 processor cores, 16 GB RAM, 2 * 256GB SSD in RAID.